shathasultan/holbertonschool-shell/io_redirections_and_filters/README.md

+# Shell I/O Redirections and Filters

-This project is about shell I/O redirections and filters
+This directory contains scripts related to I/O redirections and filters.